M-learning: Growth

 Mobile learning is widely used in schools, workplaces, museums, cities and rural areas around the world.
+A 2024 review of 161 studies showed exponential growth in mobile learning post-2016, with rising usage in both formal and informal educational settings.
 In comparison to traditional classroom pedagogical approaches, mobile learning allows widened opportunities for timing, location, accessibility and context of learning.